Markdown Translator

 LLM Translation (AI Large Models)

-This tool provides access to five mainstream AI large models (LLMs) or interfaces: OpenAI, DeepSeek, Siliconflow, Groq, and Custom LLM.
+This tool offers access to six mainstream AI large language models (LLMs) or interfaces, including: DeepSeek, OpenAI, Azure OpenAI, Siliconflow, Groq, and a customizable Custom LLM option.

-• Use Cases: Ideal for handling content that requires high-level language understanding, such as literary works, technical documents, and multilingual materials.
+• Applicable Scenarios: Ideal for tasks that demand high levels of language comprehension, such as literary works, technical documentation, and multilingual materials.

-• Temperature Parameter: Controls the randomness of translation results.
-Higher values produce more creative outputs but may affect consistency and accuracy.
+• Temperature Parameter: Controls the creativity and consistency of translation results.
+Higher values yield more diverse and creative outputs but may reduce accuracy; lower values produce more stable and consistent results, making them suitable for formal or highly technical content.

 The Custom LLM option allows integration with third-party services or local inference platforms (such as ollama) by configuring the API endpoint and model name.
 For example, the default API endpoint for a local ollama setup is: